Implicit Bias and Invariance: How Hopfield Networks Efficiently Learn Graph Orbits: Conclusions, Limitations and Future Work

+In summary, this work shows that classical Hopfield networks can exploit symmetry in graph-structured data.
+By reformulating strict memorization as a linear feasibility problem, we identify norm efficiency as a mechanism linking MEF training, max-margin solutions, and sample-efficient orbit generalization.
+For graph isomorphism classes, the invariant parameter subspace provides a compact explanation for the observed few-shot-to-orbit phenomenon: as training samples increasingly constrain the feasible set, low-norm solutions are driven toward approximately invariant representations.
+These results suggest that even in minimal associative-memory models, implicit bias can substitute in part for architectural invariance.

-This work has limits: we do not prove convergence of the full HSVM/ MEF solutions to the invariant subspace (although we observe it empirically), and we do not yet explain why some isomorphism classes appear to be easier to learn than others.
+This work has limits: while the full-orbit HSVM solution is invariant and, since the orbit is finite, an i.i.d. sample eventually contains the entire orbit almost surely, we do not yet provide a quantitative finite-sample convergence rate showing how quickly the HSVM or MEF solutions approach the invariant subspace.
+We also do not yet explain why some isomorphism classes appear to be easier to learn than others.
 Future work should quantify spurious fixed points and basin robustness, treat other subgroups and unions of orbits, handle noisy or non-uniform group data, extend the analysis to hypergraphs, and involve continuous and modern HNs.
 Towards achieving these goals, we highlight preliminary experimental findings detailed in Appendix~\ref{app:add-exp} concerning invariant subspace convergence (Fig.~\ref{fig:weight_heatmaps2}), the Hidden Clique Problem (Fig.~\ref{fig:HCP}), comparison to DAMs (Fig.~\ref{fig:gen_dams}), generalization in other graph families (Figs.~\ref{fig:other_families}, \ref{fig:other_families2}), double descent phenomena (Fig.~\ref{fig:ddescent}), and isomorphic graph checking (Algorithm \ref{alg:hngic}).